What are the roles and responsibilities of a facilities manager in a post-pandemic workplace?

 Facilities managers are stepping into leadership roles

-The primary roles and responsibilities of a facilities manager have always been to keep teams happy, and to ensure building and workspaces are safe and efficient.
+The primary roles and responsibilities of a facilities manager have always been to keep teams happy.
+Also, to ensure building and workspaces are safe and efficient.
 And in today’s office, their work is becoming increasingly critical to the overall success of their organizations.

 Indeed, facility management tasks today are much more complex, thanks to new ways of working.
 Thankfully, IWMS has evolved to make facility management streamlined and effective, even in this hybrid, post-pandemic space.